EvilFireBender/UdacityFSND_MovieWebsite/README.md

 * `fresh_tomatoes.py`
 * `media.py`

-To open and use the website, open `entertainment_center.py` and run it.
+To open and use the website, open `entertainment_center.py` using an IDE or the default python shell, and run it.
+Once open the website should display all movies mentioned in the code, and clicking on one of them should play the corresponding trailer.